Making the Switch to a Plant-Based Diet

 - Less risk of obesity for both children and adults

 - Reduced diabetes risk by up to 50%

 - Lower risk of heart disease and high blood pressure

 - Far lower greenhouse gas emissions, land use, and water use than animal-based diets

 Talk about some pretty solid reasons to consider — and actually incorporate — change.

 What About Protein and Other Essentials?

 While many fear that swapping to a plant-based diet means they won’t get sufficient protein, generally speaking, those on plant-based diets don’t develop protein deficiencies.
 In fact, many are surprised to find out that most developed nations exceed suggested protein consumption, especially with meat.

 There are multiple plant-based sources of amino acids — the building blocks of protein (which we need to get from food) — including quinoa, tempeh, lentils, chia seeds, pistachios, or even certain food combinations.
 Other important nutrients — including iron, vitamins B12 and D, calcium, and fatty acids — can also be gleaned from plant sources.
-Plant-Based Dietician and the UC Davis Integrative Medicine site both offer a slew of resources that can help you find plant-based, nutritious options.
+Plant-Based Dietician offers resources that can help you find plant-based, nutritious options.